vfarcic/vfarcic.github.io/scaling/README.md

 Bio
 ===

-Viktor Farcic is a Software Architect at everis.
+Viktor Farcic is a Software Architect at everis / NTT Data.

 He coded using plethora of languages starting with Pascal (yes, he is old), Basic (before it got Visual prefix), ASP (before it got .Net suffix), C, C++, Perl, Python, ASP.Net, Visual Basic, C#, JavaScript, etc. He never worked with Fortran.
 His current favorites are **Scala** and **JavaScript** even though most of his office hours are spent with **Java**.

-His big passions are Continuous Integration, Delivery and Deployment (CI/CD), Test-Driven Development (TDD) and Behavior-Driven Development (BDD).
+His big passions are Microservices, Continuous Integration, Delivery and Deployment (CI/CD) and Test-Driven Development.

 He often speaks at community gatherings and conferences.